zapabob/ROCm/docs/conceptual/cmake-packages.rst

 driving the compilation of HIP programs on Nvidia runtimes.
-As such, when dependencies are not found in standard system locations, one either has to instruct CMake to search for package config files in additional folders using the ``CMAKE_PREFIX_PATH`` variable (a semi-colon separated list of filesystem paths), or using ``<PackageName>_ROOT`` variable on a project-specific basis.
+As such, when dependencies are not found in standard system locations, one either has to instruct CMake to search for package config files in additional folders using the ``CMAKE_PREFIX_PATH`` variable (a semi-colon separated list of file system paths), or using ``<PackageName>_ROOT`` variable on a project-specific basis.

 There are nearly a dozen ways to set these variables.
 One may be more convenient over the other depending on your workflow.
-Conceptually the simplest is adding it to your CMake configuration command on the command-line via ``-D CMAKE_PREFIX_PATH=....`` .
+Conceptually the simplest is adding it to your CMake configuration command on the command line via ``-D CMAKE_PREFIX_PATH=....`` .
 AMD packaged ROCm installs can typically be added to the config file search paths such as: